EeraboinaKeerthi/Unsupervised_Learning/README.md

 Upsell premium items to Cluster 1
 Send loyalty rewards to Cluster 2

+**Transforming features for better clusterings / Standardization/ Normalization**

+Clustering algorithms like K-Means rely on Euclidean distance to assign points to clusters.
+If your features are on different scales, one feature might dominate the distance calculation.
+Example:
+Feature	            Range
+Age	                18–70
+Annual Income	  $10,000–$100,000

+Without scaling, income will have a much larger effect on distance than age, simply because of its numeric range.

+Why Standardization Helps:
+Standardization transforms data so that each feature:
+Has a mean of 0
+Has a standard deviation of 1

+This ensures all features contribute equally to the clustering process.

+What Happens Without Standardization?

+Clusters may be formed based on one dominant feature.
+You get incorrect or misleading clusters.
+Metrics like silhouette score can be low even if K is chosen correctly.

 **Evaluating a Clustering:**

 A good clustering has tight clusters, meaning that the samples in each cluster are bunched together, not spread out.